carpentries-incubator/python-text-analysis/_episodes/01-basicConcepts.md

 We've got an overview of what different tasks we can accomplish.
 Now let's try getting started with doing these tasks in Python.
 We won't worry too much about how this model works for the time being, but will instead just focusing trying it out.
 We'll start by running a chatbot, just like the one we used online.

 NLP tasks often need to be broken down into simpler subtasks to be executed in a particular order.
-These are called "pipelines" since the output from one subtask is used as the input to the next subtask.
-We will define a "pipeline" in Python.
+These are called __pipelines__ since the output from one subtask is used as the input to the next subtask.
+We will now define a "pipeline" in Python.

 Launch either colab or our Anaconda environment, depending on your setup.
 Try following the example below.